torvalds/linux/Documentation/networking/bonding.rst

 switch.
 If the switch can reliably fail ports in response to other failures, then either the MII or ARP monitors should work.
-For example, in the above example, if the "port3" link fails at the remote end, the MII monitor has no direct means to detect this.
+For example, in the above example, if the "port3" link fails at the remote end, the MII monitor has anal direct means to detect this.
 The ARP monitor could be configured with a target at the remote end of port3, thus detecting that failure without switch support.